Tomato27/Monte/README.md

 ## monte_cu

-MonteCalro simulation of photon tracking for CBCT writen in CUDA
+MonteCalro simulation of photon tracking for CBCT writen in CUDA.

 ## reconstruction
-FBP/FDK reconstruction programs for CT/CBCT
+FBP/FDK reconstruction programs for CT/CBCT.